-Your reflection should be a minimum of 800 words and based on your own work, providing examples of learning from experience.
-Your final reflective statement at Stage 3, should reflect on your experience overall, taking into account improvements in your knowledge and skills and changes to the way you have developed as a practitioner.
+Stage 1 and Stage 2 submission reflective statements should be a minimum of 800 words.
+Your reflective statement for Stage 3 should reflect on your experience overall, taking into account improvements in your knowledge and skills and changes to the way you have developed as a practitioner during your placement.